chmodshubham/strongswan/README.md

 > [!NOTE]
 > **IPSEC_MODE** can be either `classical` or `pq-support` and **AUTH_MODE** can be either `certs` for certificate-based authentication or `psk` for pre-shared key authentication.

+> [!IMPORTANT]
+> Make sure you use the same certs on both server and client for certificate-based authentication.

 ## Server Configuration

 ### 1. Copy Certificates (only for certificate-based auth)